 4. Thread Your Left Leg Under Your Body:

-- Lift your left leg off the right leg and, keeping it straight, thread it under your body toward the right side.
+• Lift your left foot that’s resting on the right leg, and still keep it straight as you glide it under your body to the right side.

 5. Reach with the Left Arm: